DanielMoscoso/100day_challenge/Readme.txt

 			 anything wrong in any way.
 But I still have to work on the code; it works but it is EXTREMELY badly written.
 I will implement while and for loops next.
+			-Better written code: 'while' and 'for' loops implemented.
+I will see if I can clean the code a little more before going to the GUI part of the game.
 ===============================================================================